Bitcoin price analysis 2026

 In a balanced Bitcoin price analysis, ETF flows should be viewed as a market thermometer.
 Strong inflows can support price action.
 Persistent outflows can increase short-term pressure.

-2. Global Liquidity and the Fed Remain Central
+2. Global Liquidity, the Fed and Bond Yields Remain Central

 Right now, that backdrop is still mixed.
 The Federal Reserve, bond yields, inflation expectations and the strength of the U.S. dollar remain important variables.
 As long as macro conditions remain uncertain, rebounds in Bitcoin may stay fragile.